 On Father's Day, a letter to Tatay

-Eight years ago, a text message from my cousin changed my life forever.
+Nine years ago, a text message from my cousin changed my life forever.

 It still haunts me every time I recall everything that happened that day.